This incredibly tasty prawn and mango curry is an old favourite of mine.

 Coconut milk is first of all really nutritious (see Nutritional Information).
 It does contain saturated fat but coconut is rich in medium-chain fatty acids which the body processes differently than other saturated fats.
 In moderation, these medium-chain fatty acids may promote weight maintenance without raising cholesterol levels.

-It is a great dish to prepare beforehand – you can finish it off after your guests have arrived.
+It is a great dish to prepare beforehand – you can finish it off very quickly after your guests have arrived.
 It will simply improve as the flavours intensify when left to stand.

 Follow the recipe all the way until you have added the coconut milk and mango and simmered for 10 minutes.
 Let the sauce cool down, cover and place in the fridge.
 When you are ready to finish the mango and prawn curry, take out the sauce, get it simmering again and follow the recipe to the end.